-Two important Opportunity Zone program features impact investors come New Year’s Eve.
+Two important program features impact Opportunity Zone investments come New Year’s Eve.

 December 31 marks the last day to receive the full 15 percent permanent reduction of the deferred capital gains tax and the first day 2019 K-1 and Section 1231 gains are eligible to invest in a Qualified Opportunity Fund.